Chunlin-Li/suspend/README.md

 *Related reading for the generator-uninitiated: [What's the Big Deal with Generators?](http://devsmash.com/blog/whats-the-big-deal-with-generators)*

-**Note:** Generators are a new feature in ES6. if your node version too early to support it directly, try the `--harmony-generators` (or the more general `--harmony`) flag in V8:
+**Note:** Generators are a new feature in ES6.
+If your node version too early to support it directly, try the `--harmony-generators` (or the more general `--harmony`) flag in V8:

 ```
 $ node --harmony-generators your-script.js